hyacinthe-k/oracle_pdb_ass_II_-29364-_-hirwa-/README.md

 ## 1. Project Overview

 This project was completed as part of an Oracle Database and PL/SQL assignment.
-The main purpose of the assignment was to practice working with Oracle Pluggable Databases (PDBs) and basic database administration.
+The purpose of the assignment was to practice creating, managing, verifying, and deleting Oracle Pluggable Databases (PDBs).

-The work included creating a new PDB, configuring and verifying a database user, testing PDB operations, creating a temporary PDB, and completely removing the temporary PDB.
+The assignment involved creating a main PDB using the required naming format, configuring the required database user, verifying the PDB and user, and creating and deleting a temporary PDB.

 ### Main PDB

-`MU_PDB_27426`
+`HI_PDB_29364`

 ### Coursework User

-`MU_PLSQLAUCA_27426`
+`HIRWA_PLSQLAUCA_29364`

 ### Temporary PDB

-`MU_TO_DELETE_PDB_27426`
+`HI_TO_DELETE_PDB_29364`

 ---

 ## 2. Scope Summary

-The scope of this assignment covers the creation, configuration, verification, and deletion of Oracle Pluggable Databases.
+The scope of this assignment covers basic Oracle PDB administration and database management.

-The main tasks included:
+The main activities included:

-* Creating the required PDB.
+* Creating the required Pluggable Database.
-* Configuring the required administrative user.
+* Configuring the required database user.
 * Opening and verifying the PDB.
-* Checking the PDB status using Oracle SQL commands.
+* Checking PDB status using SQL commands.
 * Saving the PDB state.
-* Creating a temporary PDB for testing.
+* Creating a temporary PDB.
+* Closing the temporary PDB.
-* Closing and deleting the temporary PDB.
+* Permanently deleting the temporary PDB.
-* Verifying that the temporary PDB was completely removed.
+* Verifying that the temporary PDB was removed.
-* Documenting the work with screenshots.
+* Documenting the work using screenshots.
-* Recording challenges encountered during the implementation and how they were resolved.
+* Recording challenges encountered and their solutions.

 ---